docker/docs/datacenter/ucp/3.0/guides/admin/configure/join-nodes/join-linux-nodes-to-cluster.md

 ---
-title: Join nodes to your cluster
+title: Join Linux nodes to your cluster
-description: |
-  Learn how to scale a Docker Enterprise Edition cluster by adding manager and worker nodes.
+description: Learn how to scale a Docker Enterprise Edition cluster by adding manager and worker nodes.
 keywords: Docker EE, UCP, cluster, scale, worker, manager
-ui_tabs:
-- version: ucp-3.0
-  orhigher: true
-- version: ucp-2.2
-  orlower: true
-cli_tabs:
-- version: docker-cli-linux
-next_steps:
-- path: /deploy/install-and-configure/join-windows-nodes-to-cluster
-  title: Join Windows worker nodes to a cluster
-- path: /deploy/install-and-configure/set-orchestrator-type
-  title: Change the orchestrator for a node
 ---
-{% if include.ui %}
-{% if include.version=="ucp-3.0" %}

 Docker EE is designed for scaling horizontally as your applications grow in size and usage.
 You can add or remove nodes from the cluster to scale it